Find this article useful?

 Unfortunately there isn't one probiotic that works for all.
-It is very individual as to whether probiotics will make a difference to you, although there is increasing research showing that people with IBD do have an imbalance of gut bacteria.
+It is very individual as to whether probiotics will make a difference to you, depending on your gut health.

 Probiotics must list on their labels what’s in them, including the strains and any other ingredients added.

-A probiotic strain will be listed as a long name followed by a series of letters and sometimes numbers too.
+On a product, a probiotic strain should be listed as a long name followed by a series of letters, and sometimes numbers too.
 For example, Lactobacillus Rhamnosus GG, or Bifidobacterium lactis HN019.

 The first part of the name (for example Lactobacillus, or sometimes just referred to as L.) is the genus.
 The second part of the name (for example rhamnosus) is the species and the letters and numbers at the end are the strain designation.

 If you know what the name of each strain in the probiotic is you can link it to any research that’s been done into the strain.